bmansfieldRIT/LLVM_notes/README.md

 * sample build command:
 * ```clang hello_world.o `LLVM-config --ldflags --system-libs --libs` -o hello```

-* a Module is a containerfor all other LLVM IR objects
+* a Module is a container for all other LLVM IR objects
 * can contain a list of global variables, functions, other module dependancies, symbol tables, etc.
 * constructor for a module:
 * `explicit Module(StringRef ModuleID, LLVMContext& C);`